Stephen-Gates/report-gallery/docs/factsheet-map-reports/data-object-factsheet-map-report.md

 ## Editing

-Editing can be enabled in the report allowing you to move, remove or add fact sheets.
+Editing can be enabled in the report allowing you to move, remove or add factsheets.
 These changes are made to the Inventory, not just visually in the report.